 - Our Presidents Are Different: President Target of the United Federation of Planets and Chancellor Target of the Klingon Empire.

-- Out-of-Character Moment: Kirk surrendering the fight when the Klingon ship recovers and prepares to return fire.
-Enterprise almost certainly would have won, but in doing so would have kicked off a war between the two powers (undoubtedly the conspirators' plan).
-He was doing everything possible to keep the chance for peace alive after what happened.
-Uhura's response says it all.Kirk: Tell the Klingons we surrender.
+- Kirk surrendering the fight when the Klingon ship recovers and prepares to return fire.
+The Enterprise almost certainly would have won, but in doing so would have kicked off a war between the two powers (undoubtedly the conspirators' plan).
+He is doing everything possible to keep the chance for peace alive after what happened.
+Uhura's response says it all.Kirk: Signal our surrender.

 Kirk: We surrender!